Actifio/powershell/README.md

 ### 3) - 6) Automating the installation process

-To automate steps 3-6 listed above, please refer to https://github.com/Actifio/powershell/tree/master/setup-actpowercli
+For another way to automate steps 3-6 listed above, please refer to https://github.com/Actifio/powershell/tree/master/AutoInstallActCLI

 ### 7)  Get some help
 List the available commands in the ActPowerCLI module: